Female Hair Transplant

 Post-operatively, after either a strip procedure or an FUE, instructions are given to help in the recovery and healing of the new follicles from the female hair transplant.
 Scabs or crusts will form on the new grafts.
 These are best soaked off.
 Swelling, aching, and tightness may occur on the forehead and around the eyes, but this is temporary.

-After a strip procedure, there are sutures to be removed, which is not the case with FUE.
+After a strip procedure for a female hair transplant, there are sutures to be removed, which is not the case with FUE.
 Avoid engaging in any vigorous exercise for several days after a female hair transplant.
-A week is usually required for healing, after which resumption of normal shampooing is allowed, as is normal activity.
-The procedure is very well tolerated.
+A week is usually required for healing, after which rubbing your head and resumption of normal shampooing is allowed, as is normal activity.
+The female hair transplant procedure is very well tolerated.
+You will need to avoid dyeing your hair for two weeks and avoid taking blood thinning medications or supplements directly after.
+Sleeping in an elevated position for the first 72 hours will help you to keep the swelling down.

-We generally recommend at least two female hair transplant procedures for the best results, although women have the option to wait and see how the new hair looks after it is grown in.
+It’s best for you to talk to us about your long-term plan for success after your initial female hair transplant treatment.
+Patients sometimes ask, “Do most people need a second hair transplant?”
+Usually at least two sessions will be needed to maximize results, although women have the option to wait and see how the new hair looks after it is grown in.
 At this point, they can decide on whether they want a second transplant procedure.
 It’s preferable to wait at least 12 months between procedures to let the previous follicles grow in before doing the next.
 Although patients may never be able to restore the same amount of fullness they previously had, nor meet their exact ideal density, a female hair transplant will help to disguise any thin areas and may help them to feel more confident about their appearance.

 Real Female Hair Transplant Before & After Photos